gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 for he carried ever in his thoughts the idea of his future coat."*

-The coat is his *telos* — his end, his purpose.
+The coat is his *telos*, his end, his purpose.
 The coat gives Akaki Akakiyeviç, for the first time in the story, a future.

 A man with no desires has no future.
-A man with a desire — even this desire, even a coat — has something to live toward.
+A man with a desire, even this desire, even a coat, has something to live toward.

 This is Gogol's first philosophical move: